blinking red light alert

 7. GIS Weather portal

-Showers or thundershowers may occur at a few places in North-central province during the afternoon or night.
+Showers or thundershowers will occur at several places elsewhere during the afternoon or Night.

 WEATHER FORECAST FOR SEA AREAS AROUND THE ISLAND DURING NEXT 24 HOURS